uo294319/MoneyTrackerGUI/doc/dev.md

 3. Dialogs
+   1. Use JOptionPane
+      - Import/Export csv always gives an error using JOptionPane.
-   1. Use JOptionPane for confirmation on "delete entry" and "delete all" options.
+      - For confirmation on "delete entry" and "delete all" options.
    2. Use predefined dialogs
       - Use file chooser for importing and exporting csv.
       - Use color chooser in "CustomView" window.
-   3. Mod. entry button opens a custom dialog (allows only one entry).
+   3. Add entry button opens a custom dialog (allows only one entry).

 4. Graphics (**some charts window**)